ADEMOLA200/Ryujinx/README.md

 These stable builds exist so that the end user can get a more **enjoyable and stable experience**.
 They are released every month or so, to ensure consistent updates, while not being an annoying amount of individual updates to download over the course of that month.

-You can find the latest stable release [here](https://github.com/Ryubing/Stable-Releases/releases/latest).
+You can find the latest stable release [Stable Release](https://github.com/ADEMOLA200/Ryujinx-Stable-Builds/releases/latest).

 Canary builds are compiled automatically for each commit on the `master` branch.
 While we strive to ensure optimal stability and performance prior to pushing an update, these builds **may be unstable or completely broken**.
 These canary builds are only recommended for experienced users.

-You can find the latest canary release [here](https://github.com/Ryubing/Canary-Releases/releases/latest).
+You can find the latest canary release [Canary Release](https://github.com/ADEMOLA200/Ryujinx-Canary-Builds/releases/latest).

 ## Documentation